 Additionally, if you plan to run print on demand ads, Apliiq has a paid ads expert team that can run them for you.

 You can start selling by downloading the Shopify, Woocommerce, or Etsy app.

 One of the early players in this space, Zazzle has been around for a long time and has built a solid reputation.
 When you create on Zazzle, you can leverage their expansive marketplace and potentially build your audience there.

-In addition to hundreds of product options, Printify provides state of the art features to make creating and selling more straightforward.
+In addition to hundreds of product options, Printify provides state-of-the-art features to simplify creating and selling.